Skip to main content

 What is the LMS Study Initiative?

-The Learning Management System (LMS) Study is a routine University-wide initiative aimed toward measuring the efficacy of and satisfaction with Pepperdine's primary LMS, Courses (powered by Sakai).
+The Learning Management System (LMS) Study is a routine University-wide initiative aimed at measuring the efficacy and satisfaction with Pepperdine's primary LMS, Courses (powered by Sakai).

 Why pursue an LMS study?

 Pepperdine recognizes how learning needs and available technologies continue to evolve.
 In collaboration with all Pepperdine schools, the Technology & Learning team regularly seeks feedback from students and faculty on their user experiences to inform data-driven decision-making.
-The formal study is a due diligence exploration and will repeat approximately every 3-5 years.
+The formal study is a due diligence exploration and will repeat approximately two years prior to each LMS contract renewal.

 Does this initiative mean that Pepperdine is moving to a different LMS?